bwinter/tha/THA_MEETING.md

 - [ ] Collect Metrics (run list above for every metric)

 ## Discussion
-- I will read a each metric and accompanying statements aloud again.
+- I will read the next metric and its accompanying statements aloud again.
-- We will then do a round robbin discussion for each.
+- We will then do a round robin discussion where each person gets an opportunity to share.
 - During the discussion round, try not to say “pass”.
-In stead, restate what you agree with.
+Instead, restate what you agree with.
+  - It's good to say "What <Johnny> said about <something> really resonated with me."
+  - It's also okay to say "I agree with what others have said and don't have anything else to add."
-- We will take 10ish minute breaks periodically for refreshments, restrooms and deep breaths.
+- We will take 10ish minute breaks periodically for refreshments, restrooms, and deep breaths.

 - Any questions?

-## Finsished
+## Finished
 - [ ] Take a deep breath and congratulate everyone, thanking them for all their input.
 - [ ] Any questions?
 (Can also Slack or email me.)
 - [ ] There are also [Optional metrics](https://docs.google.com/spreadsheets/d/1d98EX4P0dyl99Pd9jJN6nZ4QvBm0GIKhD2RZkgnF03w/edit#gid=1805229700) if you would like to take a look?